Types of Reliability in Research

 - It is very much essential for you to consider reliability at the time of developing a research design, collection, and analysis of facts.

 - You can determine the types of reliability to be utilizing consideration of the type of research and methodology utilized for performing an investigation.

 Different Types of Reliability: Techniques to Measure Them

 The 4 different types of reliability and techniques to measure them are:

 It helps in measuring the consistency in research outcomes if a similar test is repeated by using the same sample over a period of time.
 You can utilize test-retest reliability when you think that result will remain constant.

 Example: Before performing research you expect that a test that you will perform to test the color blindness of trainee pilots would have high test-retest reliability.
 As color blindness is a trait that does not change over a period of time.

 You need to perform similar tests on a similar group of people at different times.
 After that, you need to compute the correlation between two sets of outcomes.

-Test-retest reliability is a type of reliability which has great significance as there might be many variables which can influence the research outcomes on various point of time.
+Test-retest reliability is a type of reliability that has great significance as there might be many variables that can influence the research outcomes at various points in time.

 For example: Participants participating in research might have different moods.
 Changes in external situations might have an effect on the mood of participants.